LIFEHUBBER

 What appears notable

-Based on the official materials, readers may want to notice the PDF and Markdown indexing paths, table-of-contents-like tree structure, page and section references, agentic vectorless RAG example, developer documentation, chat platform, MCP/API options, and project-reported benchmark materials.
+The official materials are useful for checking the PDF and Markdown indexing paths, table-of-contents-like tree structure, page and section references, agentic vectorless RAG example, developer documentation, chat platform, MCP/API options, and project-reported benchmark materials.

 Before using